uberswe/CreatorStatus/README.md

 # CreatorStatus

 Use /status to change your status.
-Only works on a server I think.
-My first mod so I have no idea what it breaks.

-This is basically a pre-alpha version currently.
+An Icon is shown in the Tab Overlay and your name color is changed to match.

 ## Compatibility

-Currently it has only been tested on Forge 45.0.50 and Minecraft 1.19.4
+See Releases for different versions.